wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/slow-requests.md

 # Slow Requests

-Requests th the following endpoints can take a long time:
+Requests to the following endpoints can take a long time:

-* `/addresses/data/{address}` in case of requesting data by regular expression or all account data;
+* `/addresses/data/{address}` in case of requesting data by a regular expression or requesting all account data;
 * `/leasing/active/{address}`
 * `/assets/balance/{address}`
 * `/assets/{assetId}/distribution`: the endpoint is deprecated, use `/assets/{assetId}/distribution/{height}/{limit/{limit}` instead.